Destinations

 Specific information for non-Europeans:

-Some students will have to react very quickly, when the partner wishes to receive a file very early in the year, the others will be contacted as the deadlines approach.
+Some students will need to respond very quickly when the partner institution requests a file very early in the year, while others will be contacted as deadlines approach.
+A delay can result in the cancellation of the stay, so please check your emails regularly from the moment you apply.

 7. Once on site, changes to the course programme